TheKiller1959/APIsocial/README.md

   </a>
 </p>

-> This is an API REST of a social network
+> This is an API REST of a social network, developed by TheKiller1959

 ## Install